 The 2014 Seminal Contribution to Research Prize was awarded to Robert Kohn, Luis A. Caffarelli and Louis Nirenberg for their paper, "Partial regularity of suitable weak solutions of the Navier-Stokes equations."
 Communications Pure and Applied Math, vol 35 no 6, 771-831 (1982).

 Nominations with supporting information should be submitted, during the nomination period, through this online form: ams.org/profession/prizes-awards/nominations.
 Include a short description of the work that is the basis of the nomination, including complete bibliographic citations.
 A curriculum vitae should be included.
+Nominations for the Steele Prizes for Lifetime Achievement and for Mathematical Exposition will remain active and receive consideration for three consecutive years.
 Those who prefer to submit by regular mail may send nominations to the AMS Secretary, Professor Carla Savage, Box 8206, Computer Science Department, North Carolina State University, Raleigh, NC 27695-8206.
 Those nominations will be forwarded by the Secretary to the prize selection committee.